-Effective Date: August 19, 2016.
-Prior versions of these terms are available here.
+Effective Date: January 1, 2023.
+Prior versions of this policy are available here.

 You have certain choices regarding information collection and communications options explained here, including: